section-engineering-education/engineering-education/articles/understanding-systemd/index.md

 **Note:** It's common practice to copy the default unit file into **/etc/systemd/system/** and make appropriate customization.

-There are 11 type of units in systemd.
+There are 11 types of units in systemd.
 We'd talk about the most common ones. ***man 1 systemd*** describes them.
 So give it a check.

 1. Service units: This unit defines how to manage service daemons controlled by systemd.
 Unit files of this service end with .service.
-2. Socket units: This contains information about a local inter-process communication or network sockets in a Linux system.
+2. Socket units: This contains information about local inter-process communication or network sockets in a Linux system.
 3. Target units: This is used to provide synchronization amongst unit files during boot-up.
 It can also be used as a medium to extend scope by specifying their targets to other targets.
 4. Device units: This unit describes devices that need exposure to systemd by udev and sysfs filesystem.
 5. Mount units: This defines a mount point for attaching filesystems controlled by systemd.